 This West Elm knock-off home décor is perfect for your next bedroom decorating idea.
 Inspired by the theme, “wild and free” for a boy’s bedroom, you’re going to love having this DIY bedroom décor in your home.
-Grab the free SVG file for the Cricut using the knife blade, or learn how you can make this by hand.
+Grab the SVG file for the Cricut using the knife blade, or learn how you can make this by hand.

 I absolutely LOVE how this project turned out in our boy’s bedroom.

 My husband and I were looking for ideas to give our boy’s bedroom a little more life in their decor.
 They have their usual favorite cartoon or superhero picture scattered, but we wanted something that would last and stand the test of time.